ypriverol/github-paper/document/manuscript.md

 manuscript at https://github.com/ypriverol/github-paper), or other file types in your projects.

-The web interface offered by GitHub provides a friendly interface to many basic operations and a gentle introduction to a more rich albeit complex set of functionalities.
+The web interface offered by GitHub provides friendly tools to perform many basic operations and a gentle introduction to a more rich albeit complex set of functionalities.
 There exists also various graphical user-interface driven clients to manage git and GitHub repositories (https://www.git-scm.com/downloads/guis).
 Many editors and